podium-lib/layout/README.md

 ### .middleware()

-A Connect compatible middleware which takes care of the operations needed for a Layout to fully work.
+A Connect compatible middleware which takes care of the operations needed for a layout to fully work.
 It is more or less a wrapper for the `.process()` method.

+**Important:** This middleware must be mounted before defining any routes.

 Example